GrigorievDmitry/Structured-light-pulses-and-their-Lorentz-invariant-mass.-Source-code-for-numerical-calculations/README.md

 # Light pulses calculation code.
 This code provides a numerical simulation of localized light pulses propagation with arbitrary spatial and temporal envelopes.
 We calculate Lorentz-invariant mass and mean propagation velocity of spatially localized light pulses in a vacuum.
-Calculation methods and research details are presented in the project paper: Stephen V Vintskevich and Dmitry A Grigoriev 2019 Laser Phys.
-29 086001 https://doi.org/10.1088/1555-6611/ab1aa0.
+Calculation methods and research details are presented in the project paper: Stephen V Vintskevich and Dmitry A Grigoriev "Structured light pulses and their Lorentz-invariant mass", Laser Phys.
+29 086001 (2019) https://doi.org/10.1088/1555-6611/ab1aa0.

 Both authors were equally contributed to the code development and project results.
 The work is supported by the Russian Foundation for Basic Research under Grant No. 18-32-00906